Mark8495/Pomodoro-Timer/README.md

 # Website Structure

 ## Wireframes
-I used the website Figam to create the wireframe.
+I used the website Figma to create the wireframe.

 ### Colours
+I wanted a clear difference between the colors of the website while it was in work mode and while it was in break mode.
 ### Fonts

 [Table of Contents](#Contents)

 ---
 # Features
+There were several essential features I wanted for this project.
+A variable timer being chief among them.
+Along with the timer, I also wanted a good
 ## Navigation Bar

 ## Pomodoro Timer